Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/02-files/page-05.md

   </div>
   <div class="col-lg-10">
     <h3>Markdown (<b>MD</b>)</h3>
     <p>Markdown is a text-to-HTML conversion tool for web writers.
-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
-This means that Markdown files write quickly, and render stylistically with no additional directions from the writer.</p>
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to valid XHTML (or HTML).
+However, you do have to learn more syntax.</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Has simply syntax; easy-to-learn and implement.</li>